Finnish cinema sets its eyes on Budapest

 Finnish Film Days (Finn Filmnapok) will consist of 10 screenings curated by cinematographer András Horváth at the Toldi Cinema on 6–10 February 2019.
 The programme will be juiced up with a festival sauna, Q&As and heavy metal gigs.

-“We’ve chosen all kinds of films into the programme, differing in rhythm and atmosphere, so that everyone will be sure to find something interesting,” said Horváth.
+“We’ve chosen all kinds of films into the programme, differing in rhythm and atmosphere, so that everyone will be sure to find something interesting,” said Horváth, in a release.
 “The selected films may include extraordinary realms or colours and the humour can be grim, but at the same time they’re sincere, teeming with life and thought-provoking.”